Charan Singh: Early life and education

 During 1977 Lok Sabha Elections, the fragmented opposition united a few months before the elections under the Janata Party banner, for which Chaudhary Charan Singh had been struggling almost single-handedly since 1974.
 It was because of the efforts of Raj Narain that he became Prime Minister in the year 1979 though Raj Narain was Chairman of Janata Party-Secular and assured Charan Singh of elevating him as Prime Minister, the way he helped him to become Chief Minister in the year 1967 in Uttar Pradesh.
-However, he resigned after just 24 weeks in office when Indira Gandhi's Congress Party withdrew support to the government.
-Charan Singh said he resigned because he was not ready to be blackmailed into withdrawing Indira Gandhi's emergency-related court cases.
+However, he resigned after just 23 days in office when Indira Gandhi's Congress Party withdrew support to the government.
+Singh said he resigned because he was not ready to be blackmailed into withdrawing Indira Gandhi's emergency-related court cases.
 Fresh elections were held six months later.
 Charan Singh continued to lead the Lok Dal in opposition until his death in 1987.

-Early years – pre-Independence India
+Pre-independence India

 Charan Singh's ancestor was a prominent leader of the Indian Rebellion of 1857, Raja Nahar Singh of Ballabhgarh (in present-day Haryana).
 Nahar Singh was sent to the gallows in Chandni Chowk, Delhi.
-In order to escape the oppression from the British Government following their defeat, the Maharaja's followers, including Charan Singh's grandfather moved eastward to district Bulandshaher in Uttar Pradesh.
+In order to escape the oppression from the British Government following their defeat, the Maharaja's followers, including Charan Singh's grandfather moved eastward to district Bulandshahr in Uttar Pradesh.

-Charan Singh was born on 23 December 1902 in the village of Noorpur in the Meerut district in the Rohilkhand region of the North-Western part of the United Provinces of Agra and Oudh in British India (present-day in Bijnor district, Uttar Pradesh, India) into a rural peasant Hindu Jat family of the Teotia clan.
-He was a good student, and received a Master of Arts (MA) degree in 1925 and a law degree in 1926 from Agra University.
+He received a Master of Arts (MA) degree in 1925 and a law degree in 1926 from Agra University.
 He started practice as a civil lawyer at Ghaziabad in 1928.

 In February 1937 he was elected from the constituency of Chhaprauli (Baghpat) to the Legislative Assembly of the United Provinces at the age of 34.
 In 1938 he introduced an Agricultural Produce Market Bill in the Assembly which was published in the issues of The Hindustan Times of Delhi dated 31 March 1938.
 The Bill was intended to safeguard the interests of the farmers against the rapacity of traders.
 The Bill was adopted by most of the States in India, Punjab being the first state to do so in 1940.

 Charan Singh followed Mahatma Gandhi in non-violent struggle for independence from the British Government, and was imprisoned several times.
 In 1930, he was sent to jail for 12 years by the British for contravention of the salt laws.
 He was jailed again for one year in November 1940 for individual Satyagraha movement.
 In August 1942 he was jailed again by the British under DIR and released in November 1943.